Deep Purple: Mark IX (2022–present)

 In March 2022, Morse announced that he had to take a hiatus from the band after his wife was diagnosed with cancer.
 The band, who had recently returned to live performances, continued touring with Simon McBride, formerly of Sweet Savage, standing in for Morse who at that point officially remained in the band.
-On 23 July 2022, it was announced that Morse would be leaving permanently in order to focus on caring for his wife as she battles cancer.
+On 23 July 2022, it was announced that Morse would be leaving permanently in order to focus on caring for his wife as she battled cancer.
 Later that September, McBride was made an official member of the band.

-In June 2022, Gillan announced that the band plans to work on their twenty-third studio album after the conclusion of the Whoosh! tour: "Deep Purple has got a writing session booked in March 2023, which I believe is to get started on thinking about our next record."
+In June 2022, Gillan announced that the band had planned to work on their 23rd studio album after the conclusion of the Whoosh! tour: "Deep Purple has got a writing session booked in March 2023, which I believe is to get started on thinking about our next record."